ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 filers (primary, joint, dependents).
 Do **NOT** include the fake SSN from the employer tax forms.

+We do need to track the ITIN over time for simulants.
+But we do not want to assign a ITIN on initialization, only on time steps when needed for tax documents.

 This is designed to reflect undocumented immigrants, who primarily file taxes under the ITIN system.